dadav/notes/systemd.md

 proc2 &
 PID_PROC2=$!

-# watch the pids and exit if one fails
+# watch the pids and exit if one exits
 wait -n $PID_PROC1 $PID_PROC2
 ```